Kiruse/cosmos-components/README.md

 The build process consists of three parts:

 1. Library
-2. Metadata & Type Declarations
+2. Metadata for IDE & tooling integrations + JSX Type Declarations
 3. Storybook

 All can be triggered with the `bun run build` and `bun dev` commands.